-Here is an eating schedule option for you while at the Disney Parks:
+Here is a budget eating schedule option while at the Disney Parks:

 Breakfast before the park (eggs, cereal, muffins, fruit, etc.)

-Light Lunch in the park and a shared coffee for some extra energy (trust me, you’ll need it)
+Light Lunch in the park and a shared coffee or coke for some extra energy (trust me, you’ll need it)

-Snacks in our backpack (tuna pouches and crackers, trail mix, fruit, granola)
+Snacks in your backpack (tuna pouches and crackers, trail mix, fruit, granola)

-Late Dinner after we shut down the park at any restaurant still open on the way back to the hotel.
+Late Dinner after you shut down the park at any restaurant still open on the way back to the hotel.
 Weird tip, the Speedway gas station when you leave the Magic Kingdom parking lot has a 24/7 food bar with hot sandwiches, salads, etc.

 Saving so much on park tickets and lodging may allow you to splurge a little on special dinners or character events.
 Contact Sarah Lawrence to book any extra fun activities that you would like to do while at Disney World.
 You can enjoy a dinner-date at the happiest place on earth, and end the evening watching fireworks together.
 You may could even pack a wrinkle free dress in your backpack to change into for cute pictures.
 But if you are staying on Disney property, you could just go get ready at the hotel and come back.

 Lodging for Disney Parks